RomanTsisyk/sunrise-sunset-sdk/README.md

 ## **Project Structure**

-The project follows a simple and modular structure to keep the code organized and maintainable:
+The project follows a modular structure for better organization and maintainability:

 ```
 io.github.romantsisyk.sunrisesunsetsdk